 After a couple of minutes out on the course, we quickly realized that our concern about how to use the equipment was unfounded.
 X-Man did a fantastic job operating his own harness and making sure he was always clipped in.
 If he could do it…so could we!
 X-Man even volunteered to be the first to zip line!

 One of the biggest things I learned from this experience is that you have to trust your equipment.
 All of the equipment used at Camp Fortune Aerial Park is designed with your safety in mind.
-The

-	cables?
-They can hold a weight that FAR exceeds the weight of any man or woman who may ride on the
+The cables?
+They can hold a weight that FAR exceeds the weight of any man or woman who may ride on the zip line.

-	zip line.
 The clips?
-They will keep you safe as long as you remember to use them properly (and trust

-	me, you WILL remember!).
-As you can see here from my first attempt at zip lining, I was a little

-	cautious about putting my full trust in cable (note the initial hesitation)!
+They will keep you safe as long as you remember to use them properly (and trust me, you WILL remember!).
+As you can see here from my first attempt at zip lining, I was a little cautious about putting my full trust in cable (note the initial hesitation)!

-	After traversing through a wooden tunnel on our knees, over swinging wooden slats, cable wires, and

-	many other obstacles, we were hooked!
-Camp Fortune Aerial Park is a MUST-DO tourist attraction in

-	the Capital region!
-All three of us agreed that this attraction is well worth the entry fee, and a

-	great way to get some exercise, enjoy the beautiful outdoors, learn some new skills, and have FUN.
+After traversing through a wooden tunnel on our knees, over swinging wooden slats, cable wires, and many other obstacles, we were hooked!
+Camp Fortune Aerial Park is a MUST-DO tourist attraction in the National Capital Region!
+All three of us agreed that this attraction is well worth the entry fee, and a great way to get some exercise, enjoy the beautiful outdoors, learn some new skills, and have FUN.